Finding the right program for your gifted child can be daunting.

-Full-time, dedicated gifted schools or classes, on the other hand, are not usually devoted to one subject.
+Dedicated schools or programs for gifted kids, on the other hand, are not usually devoted to one subject.
 They’re generally more suitable for students who are gifted in many subjects.
-Having said that, if a student is gifted in a “core” subject—such as math, science, or the language arts—dedicated gifted environments can still be a good fit.
+Having said that, if a student is gifted in a “core” subject—such as math, science, or the language arts—dedicated gifted programs can still be a good fit.
 This is especially true if the student’s learning abilities are at least average in most other core subjects.

 Below, we look more closely at some of the options available for students with common forms of subject-specific giftedness.

 Some students have gifted learning abilities in only math or science.
 These students might be given subject-specific accelerations in which they skip a grade in math or science, or in which their math or science studies are condensed.
 They might also be offered different kinds of enrichment: they might study with a high-level math or science teacher, or participate in a math or science study group with other advanced students.

 There are also extracurricular opportunities for these students.
 For instance, there are after-school math enrichment programs or camps, such as Math Spirit, located in many cities in Canada.